VedapriyaAsavadi/CarSalesAnalysis/README.md

 # Insights

-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A single page report was created using Power BI Desktop & published to Power BI Service.

 Following inferences can be drawn from the dashboard.

 ### [1] YTD Sales Trend

 YTD sales for year 2023 is £370M and there is a noticeable upward trend in sales, with more frequent peaks in the latter part of the timeline, indicating increased sales activity as time progresses.
-Sales have been increased by 23.5% compared to last years.
+Sales increased by 23.5% in 2023 compared to the previous year.

-Average price of the car stands at £28K with London having the highest average price of £28.3k, Birmingham having lowest avg price of £27.8k.
+The average price of a car in the UK is £28,000.
+However, there are regional variations in prices.
+London has the highest average price at £28.3k, while Birmingham has the lowest average price at £27.8K.

 ### [2] YTD Sales by body style